yannisobert/yannis_obert_a4_ios-1/README.md

 ## Entities

-Nous retrouvons en tout quatre entitées avec en tout 2 relations
+We find a total of four entities with a total of 2 relationships:
-- Première relation : plusieurs musiques (Song) peuvent être relié à un album.
+- First relationship: several songs (Song) can be linked to an album.
-- Seconde relation : une top musique (TopSong) peut être relié à un artist.
+- Second relationship: a top music (TopSong) can be linked to an artist.

 ### 1. Album